fafonse/CSVault/Discreet Math/CS2100 Midterm Review.md

 17. How many ways to choose 6 pieces for a chess game, where 3 are white and 3 are black and order doesn't matter.
 There must be exactly 1 white and black king on each side.
 They other pieces may repeat.
 6 Kinds of pieces per color.
 $CR(5, 2) + CR(5, 2)$ .
 We have one choice taken from each half, and we add them together.

-18. Whats the chance that rolling 2 dice results in a sum of 5?
+18. What's the chance that rolling 2 dice results in a sum of 5?
+$4/36$.

 19. Given a lottery of 4 digits, a small prize is awarded if exactly 3 digits are matched.
 $(4*9)/10^4$.
 We can pick one of the 4 digits to get wrong, and it can be one of 9 choices, since 9/10 numbers are wrong and 1/10 are right.
 We divide by the total choices to get a probability.